 Scientific Foundation

 The scallop's ability to swim is a fascinating adaptation rooted in its unique anatomy.
 Unlike most bivalves that remain sedentary, scallops can propel themselves through the water by rapidly clapping their shells together.
-This action forces water out from the mantle cavity, creating a jet propulsion effect.
+Which means this action forces water out from the mantle cavity, creating a jet propulsion effect.
 The hinge of the shell acts as a fulcrum, and powerful adductor muscles control the opening and closing of the valves.

 Historical Significance